NormalNvim/NormalNvim/README.md

 Special thanks to LeoRed04 for designing the logo.

-## Thanks to all contributors
-Send a PR to appear as contributor.
+## Send a PR to appear as contributor

 <a href="https://github.com/NormalNvim/NormalNvim/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=NormalNvim/NormalNvim" />